GoogleCloudPlatform/gce-rescue/README.md

    /dev/sdb1       9.7G  2.0G  7.2G  22% /mnt/sysroot
    </pre>

-   At this point you should take the necessary actions to restore your faulty boot disk.
+   At this point, you should take the necessary actions to restore your faulty boot disk.

    > **Warning**
    >